 Services offered include: career coaching, occupational training, job search assistance, life management training, entrepreneurial skills and administrative skills.
 Comprehensive counseling and guidance is offered for at least 12 months by YouthWorks specialists.
 Occupational training leads to industry recognized credentials and employment in high growth occupations.
 Assistance with the GED exam is also offered.

-Click here to apply for the Year Round Program.
+Apply for the Year Round Program

-Click here to apply for the 2019 Summer Youth Earn & Learn Program
+CLOSED – 2020 Summer Youth Earn & Learn Program

 YouthBuild is a nonprofit organization that provides education, counseling and job skills to unemployed young Americans, typically high school dropouts, between the ages of 18 and 24 years old.